TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 1/2 Kings 1.11.md

 ---

-And again he sent unto him another captain of fifty and his fifty.
-And he answered and said unto him, O man of God, thus hath the king said, Come down quickly.
+Again he sent to him another captain of fifty and his fifty.
+He answered him, "Man of God, the king has said, 'Come down quickly!'"